Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

 Cinderella was no longer living in the confines of a luxurious chateau; but with the mice in an isolated creaky, cold tower.
 She was called Cinderella because the soot covering her from head to toe after cleaning out the cinders in the fireplace.
 Probably a constant reminder of her present station in life to reinforce the hopelessness of her circumstances.

 Like Joseph, perhaps this was God’s way of shielding her as she went through her trials and tests in preparation for moral elevation to a future of prosperity and happiness.
 You have to be centered in order to receive the blessings of God and not let the blessings and prosperity change your attitude or your heart.

 Julia Roberts said in Pretty Woman…

 In her most defeated moment, her fairy godmother appeared, made a way for her to attend the ball, and also brought out her inward beauty.
 Which even Cinderella found hard to believe.
 Like Julia Roberts said in Pretty Woman, “The bad stuff is easier to believe.
 You ever notice that?“

 Cinderella’s trip to the ball gave her a preview of what her life could be.
-Although the elation was short lived, she now had a memento—the key to her future…One glass slipper.
+Although the elation was short-lived, she now had a memento—the key to her destiny…One glass slipper.

 Many of us had that sneak preview and then found ourselves right back in the same nightmare.
 As our dreams appeared to dissipate into an air of hopelessness.
 And yet, unknown to us, it was our attitudes that determined our altitudes out of that nightmare.